Maheswari-vijayakumar/AI/Supervised-learning/multiple.md

 ## 3. The Normal Equation

-The closed-form solution (still OLS, still derived the same way — minimize squared error, take derivatives, set to zero) is:
+Same derivation as before — minimize squared error, differentiate, set to zero.
+The result generalizes to:

 $$\beta = (X^TX)^{-1}X^TY$$

-This is the direct matrix generalization of the slope/intercept formulas from simple linear regression.

 ## 4. Plugging In the Dataset